The Center of the World…for a limited time only

 The center of your child’s world

 I should highlight that other than creating/obtaining said offspring, you actually haven’t earned that spot, it’s just yours unconditionally.
-And in fact, you can actually monumentally screw up and still, they will continue to give you the top spot.
+And in fact, you can actually monumentally screw up and they will still continue to give you the top spot.

 It’s generally a nice gig being the ‘center of someone’s world’ but it won’t last.